luisg0nc/banger-link/README.md

 - Python 3.8 or higher
 - Libraries:
   - `beautifulsoup4`: A library for parsing HTML and XML documents.
-  - `python-telegram-bot`: A library for building Telegram bots.
+  - `python-telegram-bot`: Base library for Telegram bot.
-  - `requests`: A library for making HTTP requests.
+  - `requests`: Library HTTP requests.
   - `pytube`: Library to interface with youtube, necessary to extract audio.
+  - `tinyDB`: Small database to keep track of entries
 - API keys:
   - Telegram Bot
   - Youtube